 Emerging robotics trends meet the growing demand for industrial automation, digitalization, and sustainability.
 Automated guided vehicles (AGVs) and autonomous mobile robots (AMRs) automate material handling in warehouses.
 On the other hand, cobots perform pick-and-place tasks alongside humans in manufacturing operations.
 The robotics sector also sees large activity and investment in drones, humanoid robots, and robotic cybersecurity, among others.
 This report provides an overview of robotics trends ranging from intelligent robotics and robots as a service to the Internet of Things (IoT).
-Read more to explore how they impact your business.
+Read more to explore how they impact your business in 2025.

-This article was published in October 2022 and updated in August 2023.
+This article was last updated in July 2024.

 Innovation Map outlines the Top 10 Latest Robot Technology Trends & 20 Promising Startups